This outfit wants startups to trade their equity for patents from big tech players

 Put another way, it wants to create a two-sided marketplace that helps big corporations find stakes in more startups, while also pushing startups to think from an early age about their patent strategy.

 The initiative makes some degree of sense.
 As companies mature, they often need to think more about patents as a way to protect their business.
-(If a company has a patent on a product or service or idea, that’s one less patent that an outsider can acquire to assert against it.)
+(If a company has a patent on a product or service or idea, that’s one less patent an outsider can acquire to assert against it.)

-Of course, it’s also easy to imagine the many ways things could go wrong, starting with the many things that startups prioritize above patents.
+Of course, it’s also easy to imagine the many obstacles to it working, starting with startups’ priorities.
 “This relies on startups thinking proactively in the early stages about a need for patents,” notes Greg Gretsch, a longtime venture capitalist and a cofounder of Jackson Square Ventures in San Francisco.
-“In my experience, that’s generally not top of mind to founders, and if you told them it would cost them equity, they’d probably be even less interested in engaging.”
+“In my experience, that’s generally not top of mind for founders, and if you told them it would cost them equity, they’d probably be even less interested in engaging.”

-Late last week, we talked with Aqua founder Mark McMillan to learn more about how he sees this working.
+Late last week, we talked with Aqua founder Mark McMillan to learn more about how he sees this working, and why he thinks Aqua can overcome some of these challenges.
 Our chat has been edited for length.

-TC: You’re trying to match startups with patents or defensive patents, saying it will help the startup protect their innovation, as well as help them scale.
+TC: You’re trying to match startups with patents or defensive patents, saying it will help them protect their innovations, as well as help them scale.
 What was the impetus for the idea?

 MM: We were working with a major client last year and a discussion came up around the challenges of selling IP assets into startups.
 The startups don’t have a lot of cash to buy them, and VCs don’t necessarily want them doing strategic transactions that are ancillary.
 Meanwhile, the patent market is growing and people — companies — find themselves with assets that may be depreciating in value and costing them maintenance fees.